Find Affordable College Courses

 Sault Ste Marie, MI

-Lake Superior State University came in at #7 in this year’s edition of the Most Popular Natural Resources & Conservation Associate Degree Schools in the Great Lakes Region ranking.
+Lake Superior State University ranked #7 on this year’s Most Popular Natural Resources & Conservation Associate Degree Schools in the Great Lakes Region list.
 Lake Superior State University is a small public school located in the remote town of Sault Ste Marie.

 About 83% of the students majoring in natural resources and conservation at the school are women while 17% are male.

-Read full report on Natural Resources & Conservation at Lake Superior State University
+Full Natural Resources & Conservation at Lake Superior State University Report

-Ohio State University Agricultural Technical Institute came in at #7 in this year’s edition of the Most Popular Natural Resources & Conservation Associate Degree Schools in the Great Lakes Region ranking.
-Located in the distant town of Wooster, Ohio State University Agricultural Technical Institute is a public college with a small student population.
+Ohio State University Agricultural Technical Institute ranked #7 on this year’s Most Popular Natural Resources & Conservation Associate Degree Schools in the Great Lakes Region list.
+Located in the distant town of Wooster, Ohio State University Agricultural Technical Institute is a public school with a small student population.

 Of the 6 students majoring in natural resources and conservation at Ohio State University Agricultural Technical Institute, 83% are male and 17% are female.

-Read full report on Natural Resources & Conservation at Ohio State University Agricultural Technical Institute
+Full Natural Resources & Conservation at Ohio State University Agricultural Technical Institute Report

 #9